Sadik-Hossain/my-obsidian-notes/YT Learning/anne hickman/The content strategy that attracts customers in 2024.md

 ### step 3: Conversion

-you're giving away everything

-you know for free in your content all
+you're giving away everything you know for free in your content.

-the knowledge that's going to help them

-and then to monetize this you are going

-to sell the implementation your product
+all the knowledge that's going to help them and then to monetize this you are going to sell the implementation.

-or your service is like the fast track

-to the result that this person is
+**your product or your service is like the fast track to the result** that the person is looking for.

-looking for

-### There are 3 stages of content creation

-**Step 1: Quantity**\

-**Step 2: Quality**\